lukasholzer/knowledge-base/bazel/patching.md

 5. remove the `a/` and `b/` occurrences in the paths.
 6. place the generated file into the repository and check it in

+**NOTE**: If you add files they won't occur in the diff as they are untracked.
+In this case just add all files with `git add .` and then run `git diff --cached  > ~/path/to/your-patch-file.patch`.

 A patch file can look like this:

 ```patch